 Will I be sedated for the procedure?
 For most procedures no sedation is offered.
 Our doctors need you to be alert and aware during the procedure for your safety.
 The risk of using anesthesia for what is typically a very short and minimally painful procedure is not warranted.
 It would also vastly increase the time you need to spend in recovery after your procedure.

 What do I need to bring to my appointment?
-Your patient paperwork — which can be found on the Patients page, a copy of the disc(s) from your MRI, and A DRIVER.
+Your patient paperwork — which can be found on the Patients page, a copy of the disc(s) from your MRI, and A DRIVER if you are having a procedure.
 If you are having a procedure, you WILL NOT be allowed to drive yourself home.
 Many patients feel relief from the procedure within a few minutes, but this does not mean you are okay to operate a vehicle!
 Residual numbness and mild sedative effects can be present, and it is dangerous to operate a vehicle immediately after ANY surgical procedure.
 If you come to your appointment without a driver we will have to reschedule your procedure.

 How do I get a referral from my doctor?
 Many times our patients are referred by their doctor or surgeon to us, but if you have decided on your own to try this treatment your first step would be to talk to your Primary Care Physician or surgeon about your options and whether they think this would be a good treatment for you to try.
 If you are in agreement and wish to proceed, they can contact us at (316)683-1030 or (316)733-9393 for more information.
 They can also visit our Providers page on our website.

 What insurance plans do you accept?
-We are in-network with almost all major carriers, and we accept Medicaid.
-Tricare/Triwest, Coventry, some small commercial, and certain Medicaid plans will require prior authorization before treatment can be provided.
-Medicaid patients must have a consult before we can submit for authorization.
+We are in-network with almost all major carriers and we accept Medicare and VA coverage.
+Tricare/Triwest, Coventry Advantra, United Healthcare, Aetna, Cigna, and some small commercial insurances will require prior authorization before treatment can be provided.
+All patients must have a consult before we can submit for authorization.

 How do I get prior authorization from my insurance?
 Usually we are required to submit clinical information about the history of your condition along with a copy of your MRI report and a request to perform a specific procedure.
 Often, conservative treatment is required before authorization for injections will be approved.
 Conservative treatment usually includes use of NSAIDS with no improvement along with failed physical therapy, or chiropractic manipulations with no significant improvement in painful symptoms.